 The throttle control is located on the RH console to the right of the operator's seat.
 When set in a given position, a uniform engine speed will be maintained.
-The throttle control moves between the FAST \mathcal{C} and SLOW Provide positions.
+The throttle control moves between the FAST and slow positions.

 Push the throttle control handle forward to increase the engine speed.
-The tractor is designed to operate with the throttle control in the FAST (full throttle) position when the tractor is being driven and the mower deck is engaged.
+The tractor is designed to operate with the throttle control in the FAST (full throttle)position when the tractor is being driven and the mower deck is engaged.